Aum-Kansara/DeEncrypter/README.md

 A Simple Text Encryption / Decryption API Using Flask

 ## To use API
+* Enctyption :
+  * ### Request : Send GET request to following link https://deencrypter.onrender.com on route '/encode' For Encryption with argument as msg='your_message'
+  * ### Response : Receive response as enctypted key of message
+* Dectyption :
-* ### Request : send GET request to following link [https://deencrypter.onrender.com] with argument as
+  * ### Request : Send GET request to following link https://deencrypter.onrender.com on route '/encode' For Encryption with argument as msg='your_message'
+  * ### Response : Receive response as enctypted key of message